Ana Lucia Cortez: Characterization

+Exit

+After the character was killed off, producers Damon Lindelof and Carlton Cuse claimed that Rodriguez was only interested in one season during their first meeting with her (alongside co-creator J. J. Abrams) because she was a "nomadic spirit", but would like to do one "kickass arc" as she called it.
+The producers liked her energy, and in turn, they remarked upon agreeing with the plan to kill Ana Lucia off at the end of the season.
+Rodriguez, however, stated they actually wanted to give the storyline "some time", until the middle of the third season, but she was "ready to go".
+Although she also corroborated remarks that she initially planned on doing one year as well.

+Later, in a 2020 podcast, Lindelof amended this and revealed Rodriguez expressed interest in continuing the role beyond her one-season deal midway through the season (shortly following the DUI charges), but he informed her they had already planned her death storyline.
+Previously, in a December 2006 interview however, Rodriguez stated she was informed two weeks before they shot the episode that her character was being killed off.
+She remarked how hard it was to keep it from the cast who were discussing their storylines next season for the two week interval.

-When it came time to kill off Ana Lucia, the character of Libby was killed at the same time to create an emotional impact.
+When it came time to kill off Ana Lucia, the producers also claimed the character of Libby was killed at the same time to generate emotional impact.
 This happened amidst rumours that the characters were killed off because both actresses in question had been arrested for DUI while filming on location in Oahu.
 The producers denied that Ana Lucia was killed off because of Rodriguez's behaviour on set, saying although they had no interaction with her, they had been told she had been professional.
 Rodriguez felt comfortable on the series, but was happy to leave as she felt this would help her grow personally, and become a woman.
 She had mixed feelings about leaving Hawaii, where Lost is filmed; her allergies were hard to deal with, but she loved the scenery.